victor7w7r/036bootstrap/README.md

 locale-gen
 ```

-## What About With Debian Sid Bootstrap
+## What About With Ubuntu Rolling

 - :warning: **Please install this software**
   - This scripts works in all GNU/Linux distros but you need this binaries
     - `dialog debootstrap f2fs-tools`

-- :warning: **GRUB**
-  - In some times, GRUB not works, i have this problem for a long time in the past and i don't have any response of research for fix this problem.

-- :warning: **Sid Sid Sid**
+- :warning: **Devel Repositories**
-  - This script use Debian Sid repositories for install, at this moment, i didn't have problems with Sid packages while testing, but this repository is some unstable, if you have problems in system packages, wait some days and try to run the script again
+  - This script use Ubuntu Devel repositories for install, at this moment, i didn't have problems with devel packages while testing, but this repository is some unstable, if you have problems in system packages, wait some days and try to run the script again.

 You must update the repositories of your GNU/Linux distro and install git, like this (run as superuser)